 The whispered speech test is typically used as a preliminary hearing test to determine if the patient is experiencing any hearing impairment at all.
 It is preferable for the patient to bring a family member to perform this test, as their voice is more familiar to them, but if a family member is unavailable it will be performed by the audiologist.
 During the whispered speech test, an audiologist will speak a series of words, asking you to repeat them as you hear them.

 An audiometry test uses a special machine called an audiometer to play series of tones through headphones to a patient.
 The tones vary in pitch and loudness.
 By observing which tones you can and can’t hear, audiologists can often determine which type of hearing impairment you may be experiencing.

 Speech recognition tests test how well an individual can hear and understand normal speech.
 They work the same way as whispered speech tests, except the testing audiologist speaks at a normal volume and pitch but compensates for the drop in hearing with the help of an audiometer.
 Other tests used are tuning fork tests, oto acoustic emissions (OAE) tests, and auditory brain stem response (ABR) tests.

 Hearing Tests at Hearing Solution Center

 At Hearing Solution Center, we prioritize the comfort of our patients and work diligently to provide them with best hearing solutions North Carolina has to offer.
 When you schedule a hearing test with us, you’ll be pleased to find that test itself has absolutely no associated pain or discomfort and is typically completed well within an hour.
-To learn more, and to schedule your appointment at our Charlotte, NC center, contact us at (704) 912-4422 today!
+To learn more, and to schedule a hearing test in Charlotte, NC hearing center, contact us at (704) 912-4422 today!